-Recently, TV Tokyo reported that US memory maker Micron will start producing state-of-the-art DRAM products in Japan.
+TV Tokyo recently reported that US memory maker Micron will start manufacturing advanced DRAM products in Japan.

-According to the report, Manish Bhatia, executive vice president of Micron, revealed for the first time in an exclusive interview that it plans to use the Hiroshima plant in Japan to produce DRAM products of the 1 process in the second half of this year.
+According to the report, Manish Bhatia, executive vice president of Micron, first revealed in an exclusive interview that the company plans to use a plant in Hiroshima, Japan, to manufacture DRAM products using process 1 in the second half of this year.

 Micron plans to invest $150 billion globally over the next decade.
-Regarding details ch as the production scale of the Hiroshima plant in Japan, Bhatia said that the relevant details need to be negotiated when it is expected to receive funding from the Japanese government in the future.
+As for details such as the scale of production at the Hiroshima plant in Japan, Bhatia said that relevant details are to be agreed upon when funding is expected to be received from the Japanese government in the future.

-It is reported that Micron Japan’s Hiroshima plant was acquired when it acquired Elpida in 2013, and has been actively investing since then.
-Currently, the Hiroshima plant has no space for additional factories.
+The Hiroshima plant was reportedly acquired by Micron Japan when it bought Elpida in 2013, and the company has been actively investing in it since then.
+The Hiroshima plant currently has no space to accommodate additional fabs.

-As a world-renowned DRAM manufacturer, Micron has shipped 1 DRAM products.
-At an investor day held in May this year, Micron disclosed its future technology roadmap for DRAM.
+As a world-renowned DRAM manufacturer, Micron has released 1 DRAM product.
+At an investor day held in May this year, Micron revealed its future technology roadmap for DRAM.

-According to the latest technology roadmap, Micron will continue to develop 1, 1 and 1 processes in the DRAM field.
-Micron plans to launch 1 DRAM products by the end of 2022, which will provide good performance in graphics, HBM3, automotive and other fields.
-Micron hopes to continuously improve the company’s position in DDR5 and LPDDR5 with 1 DRAM products.
+According to the latest roadmap, Micron will continue to develop 1, 1 and 1 processes in DRAM.
+By the end of 2022, the company plans to release DRAM 1 products that will provide good performance in graphics, HBM3, automotive and other areas.
+With DRAM 1 products, Micron hopes to continuously improve the company’s position in DDR5 and LPDDR5.